 - What communities have Certified Local Government designation?

-There are currently fifty-five Certified Local Governments in Mississippi.
+There are currently fifty-four Certified Local Governments in Mississippi.

 - What is the Certified Local Government (CLG) program?